KaboomB52/KewlSpigot/README.md

  - Tickloop fixes.<br>
  - A lot of data leak fixes.<br>
  - Customizable enchant limits.<br>
+ - A custom ASM event bus to make events run faster.
+(2 to 4x faster)<br>

 ### Contributing
 Contributions of all sorts are welcome.
 We use GitHub's pull requests to add in your code!<br>